Updated: Feb 5

-The instructions then said to spoon into a well greased pan.
-As I was about to start that I realised I had not added the cherries or the walnuts.
+The instructions then said to spoon into a well-greased pan.
+As I was about to start that I realized I had not added the cherries or the walnuts.
 The instructions said nothing about when to add the cherries (or even if I needed to add them) as well as the walnuts.
 I made an executive decision and added them to the bowl and mix them through gently.
-Then I spooned the batter into a well greased loaf pan and placed it in the oven at 350 for 1 hour.
+Then I spooned the batter into a well-greased loaf pan and placed it in the oven at 350 for 1 hour.

 At one hour I checked the loaf and it was done.
 I cooled it for about 10 minutes or so in the pan and transferred it to the cooling rack.
 I was happy that it rose as much as it did, so it means I didn't over mix for once.

 Now it was time for the taste test.
 I was actually expecting the loaf to be sweeter considering all the juice from the cherries and sugar that was in the recipe.
 That being said I really like it.
 There is a very subtle maraschino cherry flavour in the loaf unless you bite into a cherry.
 I didn't get a picture of the loaf cut open (oops- next time).
 Many of the cherries and walnuts ended up at the bottom of the loaf, so next time I would cut up the cherries before I add them.
 I think the walnuts were probably supposed to be added to the top of the loaf, but I liked having them throughout.
 Perhaps a more experienced baker would know.
 All in all I would make this again.